GameDevBench: Evaluating Agentic Capabilities Through Game Development: Benchmark Construction

 \subsection{Stage 4: Human Annotation.}

 Lastly, 8 human annotators, 5 of whom have prior game development experience, reviewed all tasks.
-Annotation served two primary goals.
+Annotation served three goals.
 First is to ensure that tasks are verified for correctness and resolvability as is common practice~\citep{yang2024swebenchmultimodalaisystems, chi2025editbenchevaluatingllmabilities}.
 Annotators are instructed to look for and fix any ambiguous instructions, conflicting instructions, and overly strict tests.
 Additionally, annotators are asked to mark and remove any tasks that had any other issues.
 Second, we ask annotators to create variations of existing tasks similar to prior work~\citep{zhou2024webarenarealisticwebenvironment}.
 An example would be two tasks that differ based on the requested animation used in a spritesheet (e.g, selecting the walking vs running animation frames).
-In total, we create 115 base tasks and 17 task variants.
+In total, we create \taskcount~tasks and \variantcount~task variants.
+Lastly, we asked annotators to annotate whether tasks were considered \texttt{easy} or \texttt{hard} based on the task's required multimodal understanding.
+In total, we create 131 \texttt{easy} and 202 \texttt{hard} tasks.
 Annotation instructions can be found in Appendix \ref{appendix:human_annotation}.